 In most cases, you still need to keep a body in some type of casket when it’s being cremated.
 This casket must be combustible, and it typically can’t include any metal pieces.
 That’s why cedar is often a popular choice for a cremation casket.

-Once a cremation is over, you might also want to find the ideal urn in which to keep your loved one’s ashes.
-If so, consider a cedar cremation urn.
+Once the cremation is over, you might also want to find the ideal urn in which to keep your loved one’s ashes.
+If so, consider a cedar cremation urn, like this one.

 6. Decorative cedar caskets